 - Cumbersome when policies are at multiple carriers: Underwriting and pricing becomes cumbersome when policies, such as general liability and commercial auto, are held at different carriers, often adding surcharges to the annual premiums of the umbrella policy.

 Tips on Applying for Umbrella Insurance for Business

-Here are four tips to know when you’re applying for commercial umbrella insurance:
+Here are three tips to know when you’re applying for commercial umbrella insurance:

 1. Gather the Appropriate Information Before You Apply

-Gathering the right information will help the insurance agent, broker or underwriter determine if umbrella insurance is necessary.
+Gathering the right information about existing insurance policies will help the insurance agent, broker, or underwriter determine if umbrella insurance is necessary.
 Also, being accurate and honest will not only help assess your risk, but may also prevent you from being denied coverage for a false statement on the application.